AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-get-started-connect-sqlcmd.md

 C:\>sqlcmd -S MySqlDw.database.windows.net -d Adventure_Works -G -I
 ```

+> [!NOTE]
-> [AZURE.NOTE] You need to [enable Azure Active Directory Authentication](sql-data-warehouse-authentication.md) to authenticate using Active Directory.
+> You need to [enable Azure Active Directory Authentication](sql-data-warehouse-authentication.md) to authenticate using Active Directory.

 ## 2. Query
 After connection, you can issue any supported Transact-SQL statements against the instance.
 In this example, queries are submitted in interactive mode.